10th January 2018—Kate Middleton visited Reach Academy in Feltham, London.

 Kate’s been the charity’s Patron since 2013.

-A few more photos from the visit:
+A video from the visit:

 Hobbs say they were inspired by equestrian style.
 The design is based on the traditional British riding jacket.
 The piece features a slightly flared knee-length skirt, a rounded notch collar, a double-breasted front with pewter coloured buttons and long sleeves.

 Sadly, Hobbs no longer sell the style, but try the Milly coat if you’re looking for something similar.
 It’s also based on the riding coat style, features a fit-and-flare silhouette and comes in navy blue.
 Alternatively, check out eBay to see if you can snag the original.

 This is the third time Kate’s worn the floral print dress.
 She first wore the piece in January 2015 for a visit to Family Friends in London.
 She wore the dress for a second time a month later, during a visit to the West Midlands.

 Seraphine describe the dress as ‘marine ocean’ blue.
 The floral pattern is digitally printed on crepe de Chine fabric.
 The piece is cut with a curved empire line for a figure-flattering fit and features elbow-length sleeves.
 Sadly, Seraphine no longer stock the dress, but you can sometimes find it on eBay.